SPerrott22/Deepcell-to-QuPath/README.md

 2. Open the [step-3.groovy](step-3.groovy) via Scripts --> Open Script Editor --> File --> Open and run.

 3. Wait for about an hour as it uses Voronoi tessellation to generate a cytoplasm for each nuclei and make measurements of shape and marker intensities within the ROI regions.

+---

+## Method 2: Cell Expansion in Python

+If you would rather do cell expansion in Python instead of relying on Groovy's Voronoi tessellation, proceed with the following:

+1. On a server with high compute resources, generate the cytoplasms with step-3a.ipynb and save the numpy array instance labels for both your DAPI and Cytoplasms to your local computer where QuPath is installed.

+2. Run masks-to-QuPath.ipynb with the correct file path names to add both the cytoplasms and nuclei as detection objects to a new QuPath project.

+3. Run split-cells.groovy to convert these detections into cellObjects and generate measurements.

+---

 ### Step 4: Proceed to Do Cell Classification, Neighborhood Analysis, Visualization, etc.